What is ransomware? How can you protect against Ransomware?

 With one of the highest detection rates on the market (99.99%), 18 different virus scanners check email traffic.
 A contaminated attachment, which has been packed several times and made unrecognizable, is recognized by the virus scanner of Hornetsecurity and categorized as spam.

-Advanced Threat Protection goes one step further and reliably detects ransomware attacks as well as various types of malware that are still unknown.
+365 Threat Monitor goes one step further and reliably detects ransomware attacks as well as various types of malware that are still unknown.
 Hornetsecurity Advanced Threat Protection (ATP) offers solutions on a broad basis.
 These include URL rewriting and URL scanning.

 If an attack is successful, it is important to have up-to-date backups available.
 In this way an older version without infection can be uploaded.
 This keeps data loss as low as possible.
 The backup can be done manually or automatically.
 A cloud solution for companies would be a great possibility for data backup.